matthiasnoback/symfony-console-form/README.md

 Then run `app/console form:demo` and you'll see the following interaction:

 ![](doc/interaction.png)

+The first strategy is preferred since it allows you to interact with different forms instead of just one form (as is the case when you pick the second strategy).

 When you provide command-line options with the names of the form fields, those values will be used as default values.